maxant/kafka-data-consistency/contracts/README.md

 # TODO

+- fix APM agent => does it work with quarkus?
+- fix parent pom and dependencies on kids
+- fix how webq subscribes to messages => can be done with just one config instead of two
+- move common quarkus stuff into a lib and use that lib in the quarkus apps
+- remove web and tasks, as they are replaced by quarkus
+- migrate all to quarkus
+- move contract-history route into contract route
 - connect contract to a partner
   - partners come from topic
 - send creation and replacement to neo4j